Indoor Air VOCs — amine foam catalyst

 What helps reduce it

-Favour low-emission foam.
-Reactive and lower-emission catalyst systems leave less residual amine to off-gas, so the fishy note is fainter and clears faster.
+Favour reactive-catalyst foams.
+Catalyst systems that bond the amine into the polymer leave less free DMEA to off-gas, so the fishy note is fainter to begin with and clears faster.
 Inferred — reactive catalysts anchor the amine into the polymer

 What does NOT help